dusk-network/Poseidon252/CONTRIBUTING.md

 - Be descriptive in the titles of your PRs and also provide good descriptions about which things are being added, changed, fixed or removed also addressing the corresponding issue that it is addressing to.
-See https://chris.beams.io/posts/git-commit/ for more info.
+See [How to Write a Git Commit Message]( https://chris.beams.io/posts/git-commit/) for more info.

 - Any pull request that it's not passing our CI tests & builds will not be merged.
 This implies incorrect formatting errors, compilation errors, clippy lints, or any